 (iii) Eleven (11) points for Applications which include voluntary Eligible Hard Costs plus acquisition costs included in Eligible Basis that are less than $141.96 per square foot.

 (3) Pre-application Participation. (§2306.6704) An Application may qualify to receive up to six (6) points provided a pre-application was submitted by the Pre-Application Final Delivery Date.
-Applications that meet the requirements described in subparagraphs (A) - (H) of this paragraph will qualify for six (6) points:
+Applications that meet all of the requirements described in subparagraphs (A) - (H) of this paragraph will qualify for six (6) points:

 (A) The total number of Units does not increase by more than 10% from pre-application to Application;